JenniferA-hub/Bicycle-Sales-Project-Data-Analysis-and-Visualizations-using-Excel-/README.md

 # Bicycle-Sales-Project-Data-Analysis-and-Visualizations-using-Excel-
-Datast of project is based on assisting a business with entry into the market,using bicycles as a product, and assessing if there's profitability based off of certain demographics measured
+Dataset of the project is based on assisting a business with entry into the market,using bicycles as a product, and assessing if there's profitability based off of certain demographics measured